 About the author

-Jameson Currier is the author of the five novels and four collections of short fiction.
+Jameson Currier is the author of the seven novels, four collections of short fiction, and a memoir.

 Also by Jameson Currier from Chelsea Station Editions:

 A Gathering Storm; Based on a True Story; Dancing on the Moon; Desire, Lust, Passion, Sex; Still Dancing; The Forever Marathon; The Haunted Heart and Other Tales; The Wolf at the Door; Until My Heart Stops; What Comes Around; and Where the Rainbow Ends.

 Enhance your reading of The Third Buddha.